xyshyniaphy/dharmapk/.clinerules/activeContext.md

 ## Recent Changes
 - The state management library has been decided as Recoil.
 - The core folder structure has been defined.
-- The initial data parsing logic for FreeMind (`.mm`) files has been outlined.
+- The initial data parsing logic for XMind (`.xmind`) files has been outlined.

 ## Active Decisions and Considerations
 - **Error Handling**: Defining a robust error handling strategy for file fetching and parsing.